 In the 1950s, the Sertapedic line was introduced.
 The advertising tagline was, “You sleep ON it, not in it.”
 Most people then believed that firmer mattresses were better.
 Twenty years later Serta challenged this with a plush mattress, the Pillow Soft®.

-Serta developed the continuous coil innerspring a decade later, an improvement on the then traditional Bonnell coils.
+Serta developed the continuous coil innerspring in the 1980s, an improvement on the then traditional Bonnell coils.
 An entire row of coils is made with one wire, so lighter wire is not used to tie each coil to the next.
 Continuous coils are more durable than Bonnells, lasting more than 20 years.
 Continuous coil mattress models are not individually described on Serta’s website, but (under the Perfect Sleeper label) are commonly carried by mattress stores and warehouse chains.
 They are inexpensive mattresses with solid support and long life expectancy.

 Continuous coils are very firm, too firm for many users, with a lot of motion transfer, and many owners cushion them with memory foam mattress toppers.
 Without the toppers, continuous coil mattresses sleep cool, and unvented memory foam toppers may retain excessive heat without some cooling technology.
 Therefore, a topper with airflow for cooling, such as the Snuggle-Pedic Mattress Topper Pad, is recommended.